jeffatoptics/jeffblog/_posts/2022-05-03-zettelkasten-note-taking.md

 However, one of his spirits is simple: making notes with your own words even with literate note, but not copy & paste.

-I am now making my technical notes in with the idea from [FOAM/Github](https://github.com/foambubble/foam).
+I am now making my technical notes in with this idea.

 My system is quite simple: